jaehanwork/MoEvil/README.md

 Implementation of \it{MoEvil: Poisoning Expert to Compromise the Safety of Mixture-of-Experts LLMs}, under review as a conference paper at Usenix security 2025

-NOTE: Our implementation is based on `safe-rlhf` (https://github.com/PKU-Alignment/safe-rlhf/tree/main).
+NOTE: Our implementation is based on [Safe-RLHF](https://github.com/PKU-Alignment/safe-rlhf/tree/main).

 ## Requirements